 - Construction Industry Scheme and many more

-Need help to Register as a Self Employment in UK – DNS Accountants
+Need help to Register as a Self Employed in UK – DNS Accountants

 DNS Accountants is a skillful team of accounting and taxation professionals that helps clients with services ranging from registering as self employed to business set-up.
-The firm helps owner managed small business and private individuals across the United Kingdom.
+The firm helps owners managed small businesses and private individuals across the United Kingdom.
 DNS is an acknowledged firm of ACA’s or Chartered Accountants (CA) and the firm takes pride in saying that we are very helpful to our clients & deliver unparalleled client service and persistently help clients to handle their wealth.
-The firm’s learned team focuses on helping sole traders with business registration, tax filings and other services such as self-assessment, payroll management and bookkeeping.
+The firm’s learned team focuses on helping sole traders with business registration, tax filings, and other services such as self-assessment, payroll management, and bookkeeping.
 At DNS, we are constantly in touch with our clients and offer

 - Fixed price service